Tips for Better Self-Care to Combat the Pandemic Fatigue

 Role of Technology in Self-Care

-When you’re overwhelmed and stressed about things you can’t control, turn to technology for assistance.
+When you’re overwhelmed and stressed about things you can’t control, turn to Technology for assistance to manage COVID effectively.

 E-readers are convenient devices because of their portability and lack of distraction.
 Reading on an e-reader is also much more private than reading on your phone’s screen because there are no distractions like pop-up notifications to ruin your experience!
 This is your chance to catch up on all those good reads, immerse yourselves in the world of books and just relax.